Retinal vein occlusion

 Aspirin or other blood thinners may help prevent blockages in the other eye.

 Sanborn GE, Magargal LE.
-Venous occlusive disease of the eye.
+Venous occlusive disease of the retina.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology.
-15th ed.
-Philadelphia, Pa: Lippincott, Williams & Wilkins: 2009:chap 15.
+Duane's Clinical Ophthalmology.
+2013 ed.
+Philadelphia, PA: Lippincott, Williams & Wilkins; 2013:vol 3, chap 15.

 Wu L, Arevalo JF, Roca JA, Maia M, Berrocal MH, Rodriguez FJ, et al. Pan-American Collaborative Retina Study Group (PACORES).
 Comparison of two doses of intravitreal bevacizumab (Avastin) for treatment of macular edema secondary to branch retinal vein occlusion: results from the Pan-American Collaborative Retina Study Group at 6 months of follow-up.
 Retina.
 2008;28:212-219.